No Tags Found!

 From India, Delhi

-I have 10 years of experience in Client Management, Quality management and Operation Management.
+I have 10 years of experience in Client Management, Quality Management, and Operation Management.
 The best part is that I am a Science graduate.
-Although, I'm pursuing MBA, however, I can bet that I can fail IIM students when it comes to Management part.
-A mechanic without experience but Certified and a mechanic with experience and having a local degree is a preferential candidate.
-Saswat, your experience is in hiring is influenced by your thoughts that you've paid so much in regular MBA and you've got a tough competition from another person who have completed MBA via Distance Learning.
+Although I'm pursuing an MBA, I can bet that I can outperform IIM students when it comes to the Management part.
+A mechanic without experience but certified and a mechanic with experience and a local degree are preferential candidates.

 From India, Delhi